Are college admissions need blind?

 Table of Contents

-- How does the need blind admissions policy work?
+- What are the benefits of a need blind admissions policy?

-- Do you have to submit FAFSA if you are need blind?
+- Do you have to submit financial information for need blind colleges?

 About 100 U.S. colleges and universities provide need-blind admissions for U.S. students.
 But some colleges that offer need-blind admissions do not meet the full demonstrated financial need of all admitted students. ...
 Some colleges meet financial need with student loans.